MatinSN/Social_App/README.md

-Simple Social media like app with ability of signin and register and being able to add profile image and description and location as the setting and uploading images on your page and also being able to follow the existing users...
+Social media like app with ability of signin and register and being able to add profile image and description and location as the setting and uploading images on your page and also being able to follow the existing users...